Gunshot Wound Head Trauma

 - CT scan findings.

-Understanding the trajectory of the bullet path is important in determining prognosis.
+Understanding the trajectory of the bullet path is important in determining prognosis and management.
 The brain is divided into two hemispheres made up of four lobes each, with each lobe providing different functions.
 Additionally, there are deeper parts of the brain that house many connections, controlling basic body and brain functions.
-The cerebellum in the back lower part of the brain is related to motor coordination.
-The brainstem connects the upper portion, or "thinking" portions of the brain, to the spinal cord.
+The brainstem contains nuclei for cranial nerves needed for basic functions, such as breathing and swallowing.
+It connects the upper portion, or "thinking" portions of the brain, to the spinal cord.
+The cerebellum, in the back lower part of the brain, is related to motor coordination.

 Outcome is poorer for those with extensive bullet tracts, those that cross the deep midline structures of the brain or those that involve the brainstem.
 A bullet that damages the patient's right hemisphere can leave the victim with motor and sensory impairments on the left side and vice versa.
 Many other functions such as cognition, memory, speech and vision are controlled by both sides of the brain.
 As a result, damage to one hemisphere can leave a person impaired but still able to perform these functions at some level, depending on which lobes of the brain are damaged.